 Occasionally getting ill or sick just means a dog is sleepy and tired for a couple of days.
 Other times, it might be severe enough to warrant a visit to the animal hospital or vet.

-One reason a flu or cold might turn to a hospital trip is when the illness spreads to a canine respiratory infection.
+One reason the flu or cold might turn to a hospital trip is when the illness spreads to a canine respiratory infection.
 If it does, you will want to instantly take the dog in to see a vet to avoid any more complications.

 Respiratory Infection in Canines: What is it?